- Program Overview

 The entire faculty participates in teaching a rich curriculum of undergraduate, graduate, and professional development courses, including many courses on special topics of current interest.
-Graduate students must fulfill one year of teaching.
+PhD and MSI students must fulfill one year of teaching.
 Course requirements are kept at a minimum to allow the student to set up a flexible program.
 Students are encouraged to participate in research as early as possible and to begin their thesis research no later than the beginning of their third year.
 The typical length of time to the Ph.D. is four to six years, whereas the Master's in Scientific Instrumentation is a two-year program that involves a thesis project in instrumentation design or development, and the work for an M.A. degree can be completed in two semesters and one Summer but usually takes two years.

 The Stony Brook Physics graduate program has been highly ranked in national surveys for the quality of its graduate program, its faculty, and the impact of its published research.
 It strives to make a graduate education in physics intellectually stimulating and educationally rewarding.